 All appointments should be made outside of school hours.
-If students are leaving the school for any reason, they must sign out at the office with a vice-principal.
+If students are leaving the school for any reason, they must sign out at the office.
 To do this, they need a note or phone call from their parent/guardian.

 Attendance